Anion gap: Uses

 Calculating the anion gap is clinically useful because it helps in the differential diagnosis of a number of disease states.
+More specifically, it helps detect acid–base imbalances.
+It also serves as an error check for electrolyte measurements and detects paraproteins.

 The total number of cations (positive ions) should be equal to the total number of anions (negative ions), so that the overall electrical charge is neutral.
 However, routine tests do not measure all types of ions.
 The anion gap is representative of how many ions are not accounted for by the lab measurements used in the calculation.
 These "unmeasured" ions are mostly anions, which is why the value is called the "anion gap."

 By definition, only the cations sodium (Na^{+}) and potassium (K^{+}) and the anions chloride (Cl^{−}) and bicarbonate (HCO) are used to calculate the anion gap.
 (As discussed above, potassium may or may not be used, depending on the specific lab.)

 The cations calcium (Ca^{2+}) and magnesium (Mg^{2+}) are also commonly measured, but they aren't used to calculate the anion gap.
 Anions that are generally considered "unmeasured" include a few normally occurring serum proteins, and some pathological proteins (e.g., paraproteins found in multiple myeloma).

 Similarly, tests do often measure the anion phosphate (PO) specifically, but it isn't used to calculate that "gap," even if it is measured.
 Commonly 'unmeasured' anions include sulfates and a number of serum proteins.

 In normal health there are more measurable cations than measurable anions in the serum; therefore, the anion gap is usually positive.
 Because we know that plasma is electro-neutral (uncharged), we can conclude that the anion gap calculation represents the concentration of unmeasured anions.
 The anion gap varies in response to changes in the concentrations of the above-mentioned serum components that contribute to the acid-base balance.